Non-regulated analysis of existing policy for table grapes from Sonora, Mexico

 There were three principal steps in the non-regulated analysis process;

-A final report on the non-regulated analysis of existing policy for table grapes from Sonora, Mexico is now available.
+Draft report for the non-regulated analysis of existing policy for table grapes from Sonora, Mexico for public comment on 13 January 2016 for a period of 30 days via the release of a

 The completion of a scientific risk analysis is not a decision to start trade.
 The Department will continue to work with Mexico’s national plant protection organisation to finalise specific risk management measures for table grape imports from Sonora.
 These measures will be published on the department’s Biosecurity Import Conditions Database (BICON) at the appropriate time.